MikkelStorgaard/thesis/tableofcontents.md

     (include supported statements in grammar)
 3b.
 List the supported F# Operators

-3. The FShark Prelude
+3. The FShark Language
+  Language subset:
   1. Introduction
   2. Description of the chosen library functions, their F# implementations and corresponding Futhark function.
   3. Arguing their correctness (also from testing) based on equivalence testing between F# and FShark

-4. The F# Subset
+  FSharkPrelude
   1. Introduction
   2. Arguing for the selected subset (i.e. why specifically operators and built-in math functions)
   3. Description of the chosen library functions and their F# implementations.